mojimuse/fingerweave/content/pages/index.md

     type: section_content
     title: About
     content: >
-      I raise my hands to you, Thank you for finding our home here.
+      Thank you for finding our home here.
 I am a fingerweaver and this is a blog about fingerweaving.
-We will look into the origins of fingerweaving today.
+We will look into the origins of fingerweaving.
       We will share knowledge, pass wisdom and hopefully, learn together.
     actions:
       - label: Contact Me
         url: /contact